-Rutgers University is pleased to invite applications for the 2015 Summer Undergraduate Research Program (SURP) in Molecular and Developmental Neurobiology which is funded, in part, by a grant from the National Institutes of Health.
+Rutgers University is pleased to invite applications for the 2017 Summer Undergraduate Research Program in Neuroscience (NeuroSURP) which is funded, in part, by a grant from the National Institutes of Health.
 The goals of the program are to:

 Requirements for Admission